abdelrahman-abdelmoaty/en-es-translation-model-benchmark/README.md

 This will:

-- Build the backend Docker image (includes model files)
+- Build the Docker image (includes model files, backend, and frontend)
-- Start the FastAPI backend container
+- Start the FastAPI container (serves both API and frontend)
-- Start the Nginx frontend container
-- Set up networking between services

 #### Step 3: Access the application

-- Open your browser and navigate to `http://localhost`
+- Open your browser and navigate to `http://localhost:8000`
-- The frontend will be served on port 80
-- The API backend runs on port 8000 (internal, proxied through Nginx)
+- The frontend and API are both served on port 8000

 #### Step 4: Stop the application